Contact:

-Krystan Wilkinson is a postdoctoral scientist employed by the Chicago Zoological Society and based at Mote Marine Laboratory as part of a partnership to engage in dolphin research, education and conservation action.
-Wilkinson is also an adjunct scientist with the Sharks & Rays Conservation Research Program at Mote.
-Her research assesses predator-prey interactions between sharks and coastal bottlenose dolphin populations in southwestern Florida.
+Krystan Wilkinson is a staff scientist employed by Brookfield Zoo Chicago and based at Mote Marine Laboratory as part of a partnership to engage in dolphin research, education and conservation action.
+Dr. Wilkinson is also an adjunct scientist with the Sharks & Rays Conservation Research Program at Mote.
+Her research assesses predator-prey interactions between sharks and coastal bottlenose dolphin populations in southwestern Florida, and movement ecology of sharks, dolphins and marine rays.

 Ph.D.
 Interdisciplinary Ecology, University of Florida (2018)